gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 Testing multiples scenarios, with 1, 2 and 3 pods.
 In all cases we did NOT have any problem.
 The goal of 200 information per minute was achieved easily.

-This application starts with the same scenario I had in TEST:
+This application starts trying to simulate the same scenario I had in TEST:
 ![TEST](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor/blob/main/src/main/resources/docs/threads_not_stuck.png)

 #### This image shows that:
 > Environment Mode

-The simulation request is in TEST mode.
+The simulation request it is TEST mode.

 > Job Reader Mode

 The ItemReader when does not have anything to process return NULL.

-###### Impact each of _ItemReaderMode_ has on the Job
+#### Impact each of _ItemReaderMode_ has on the Job
 Keeping this in mind: to a Job finish is necessary that all threads running return NULL on ItemReader
    1. RETURN_NULL When a ItemReader returns NULL Spring Batch will not replace that thread.
 Basically this means that if the maximum amount of thread starts with 10, now is 9.
    2. NEVER_NULL If ItemReader never returns NULL the Job will never end.
 Spring Batch will create a new Thread to replace the finished thread forever.